rabascoh/school-district-analysis/README.md

 *[Original Analysis](https://github.com/rabascoh/school-district-analysis/blob/main/Module%20Materials/PyCitySchools.ipynb)*

 ## Results
-The removal of THS ninth-grade scores impacted the School District Analysis in the following ways.
+Replacing the THS ninth-grade math and reading scores impacted the School District Analysis in the following ways.

 ### District Summary
-How is the district summary affected?
+There is a slight decrease in the district's average math scores (79.0 to 78.9) as well as a decrease in the passing percentages for math (75% to 74.8%), reading (86% to 74.8%) and overall (65% to 64.9%) following the removal of the THS ninth-grade students' math and reading scores (*see details below*).

 **Original District Summary**